Description of Local Area

 Journey to school

 All our homestays live within 60 minutes from EC Vancouver, which is conveniently located in downtown Vancouver.
+Times are approximate.
 The nearest subway station is Granville Station.
 It is common for students to travel between 40-50 minutes from their homestay to school using different modes of transport such as the bus or the Skytrain (Vancouver’s train system).
 Hosts are expected to show students how to get to and from their house on their first day.
 We also encourage hosts to provide their students with a map from their house to the school with the following: homestay address, telephone number, closest main intersection to the home, and the number of the bus or train that they must take.
 For students staying 4 weeks, we recommend the monthly ticket which gives students unlimited access to all bus/skytrain routes.

 Cancellation prior to arrival